TommyGiak/HP_model/README.md

 ### Insert the protein sequence

-The protein sequence can be written in the _config.txt_ file at the _sequence_ variable.
+The protein sequence can be written in the _config.txt_ file at the _sequence_ variable (in the `src` folder).
 The sequence is caps sensitive so the letters must be upper case only.
 The sequence doesn't need the quotation marks " or ' .\
 This sequence can be already given as H/P only monomers (hydrophobic or polar) or with the 20 different amino-acids coded upper case, is this case the sequence will be converted to H/P.